peterzieba/5Vpld/README.md

 <code>wine c:/Wincupl/Shared/cupl.exe -m1lxfjnabep -u c:/Wincupl/Shared/cupl.dl your-code.PLD</code>

 WARNING: Limit your the length of your filenames to 15 characters before the file extension (19 characters total).
-Otherwise, CSIM.EXE seems to run into weird errors.
+Otherwise, CSIM.EXE seems to throw an error in the .SO file along the lines of <code>[0001sa] could not open:  terrible-long-fn....H.jed</code>

 Additionally, if you are targeting a CPLD (ATF150x) for which CUPL.EXE does not have direct support, you will need to run: